 Thyroid testing is performed to diagnose the health of the thyroid gland.
 This gland plays a key role in metabolism, general mood, and heart and digestive function.
 Thyroid disorders are common, particularly among older pets.
 This test can help to diagnose them.
 Being able to perform the above tests on our premises expedites the diagnostic process.
 Your results will be available faster and we will be able to be involved in testing every step of the way to guarantee complete clinical accuracy.

 Digital radiography is a safe and effective diagnostic tool and the most common form of radiography used by veterinarians today.
-The procedure involves no anesthesia and is completely non-invasive.
+The procedure is completely non-invasive.
 Willowrun Veterinary Hospital provides the most cutting-edge, advanced form of this technology using our digital system.

 The procedure works by using an x-ray machine to create images of the musculoskeletal system using x-ray waves that pass through the pet's body.
 These images are then analyzed by a trained radiologist.
 With the resulting images they provide, conditions such as fractures, arthritis, and pneumonia can be diagnosed.